aakansha113/Node-Express-Dockerized-Application/README.md

 This project demonstrates how to build and run a Node.js Express application inside a Docker container, making it portable and easy to deploy.

 ## ✅ Features
--Simple Express.js API with multiple routes -Dockerized for portability
+-Simple Express.js API with multiple routes.

+-Dockerized for portability.

--Configurable environment variables
+-Configurable environment variables.

--REST API with /, /about, /status, /health endpoints -Lightweight Alpine-based Node image
+-REST API with /, /about, /status, /health endpoints.

+-Lightweight Alpine-based Node image.

 ## 📂 Project Structure
 node-app/